Welcome to grado

 A biophilic design corner of the grado Hangzhou store

 Simply put, biophilic design seeks to bring us closer to nature.
 In today’s fast-paced urban world, people crave emotional connections with their environments.
-From concrete high-rises to forest retreats, architecture is evolving—from a functional container to an extension of life itself.

 By capturing the movement of leaves, the flow of water, and the warmth of natural light, furniture becomes more than a tool — it becomes a feeling.